-Wilmot Union High School academic decathletes bring home fifth division II national title
+Wilmot Union High School academic decathletes bring home fifth Division II national title

 Nearly all the Panthers improved their scores from state, and three others joined Keen on the Division II all-national team.

-Senior Emilee Olenick also posted her career high-score in her final decathlon and clinched the top spot in the scholastic division for the second straight year.
+Senior Emilee Olenick also posted her career highest score in her final decathlon and clinched the top spot in the scholastic division for the second straight year.
 She was Wilmot’s second-highest scorer overall.
-For her efforts Olenick earned a $1,000 cash scholarship and a golden plaque commemorating her incredible achievement.
+For her efforts Olenick earned a $1,000 cash scholarship and a golden plaque commemorating her achievement.

 Sophomore Charlie Fielder dominated the varsity division with his highest personal score to date.
 He was Wilmot’s third-highest scorer overall after putting up his highest personal score to date.
 Fielder also earned $1,000 cash scholarship and a golden plaque for placing first in his division.